cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-`GenerateKeyPair` and `DeriveKeyPair`. `GenerateKeyPair` is a randomized function that outputs a fresh key pair (`skS`, `pkS`) upon ever invocation. `DeriveKeyPair` is a  deterministic  function that generates private key `skS` from a random byte string `seed` that  SHOULD have at least `Ns` bytes of entropy, and then computes `pkS = ScalarBaseMult(skS)`.
+`GenerateKeyPair` and `DeriveKeyPair`. `GenerateKeyPair` is a randomized function that outputs a fresh key pair (`skS`, `pkS`) upon ever invocation. `DeriveKeyPair` is a  deterministic  function that generates private key `skS` from a random byte string `seed`, which SHOULD have at least `Ns` bytes of entropy, and then computes `pkS = ScalarBaseMult(skS)`.

 It is convenient in cryptographic applications to instantiate such